1. 1

 Three bodies lyin' there does Patty see

-And another man named Bello
+And another man named Bello, movin' around mysteriously

-I didn't do it, he says
+I didn’t do it, he says, and he throws up his hands

-I was only robbin' the register
+I was only robbin' the register, I hope you understand

 One of us had better call up the cops